IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 #### Successful Response With Tokens

-A decrypted successful response returns new identity tokens issued for the user, or indicates that the user has opted out.
-The following example returns the identity tokens.
+A decrypted successful response returns a new UID2 token (`advertising_token`) and associated values for the user, or indicates that the user has opted out.
+The following example shows a successful response with a new UID2 token.

 ```json
 {